Democratization of Information

 The classic freedom of the press does not comply with this principle.
 Though it gives the operators of state, economic and religious communication companies the right to publish without restrictions, it is hierarchical, biased, and non-interactive.
 It does not allow anyone to freely express ideas, opinions and knowledge, and to make them accessible to anyone else.
 And its products are territorially and linguistically limited and not available worldwide.

 The electronic tool Internet presents the opportunity to overcome these impediments for free communication.
-It signifies the historical chance, to advance from freedom of the press to freedom of communication and to democratize information: Any citizen is entitled to publish information worldwide himself, and any other citizen has the right to receive, to judge, and to use it himself, under his own responsibility.
+It signifies the historical chance, to advance from freedom of the press to freedom of communication and to democratize information (although this also implies the democratization of disinformation): Any citizen is entitled to publish information worldwide himself, and any other citizen has the right to receive, to judge, and to use it himself, under his own responsibility.

 But, unfortunately, it is still a long way to a free Internet.
-Ignorance of the method, cost and speak a different language constitute serious barriers.
-Even more grave are censorship and guardianship, -- in the form of ethical, religious, legal, financial, and technical restrictions of access common also in allegedly civilized and democratic countries.
+Ignorance of the method, cost and speaking a different language constitute significant barriers.
+Even more serious are political, religious, ideological, legal, commercial, and technical censorship and guardianship, common also in allegedly civilized and democratic countries.

 I therefore appeal to the Community of Nations and UNESCO to

-2. overcome linguistic barriers and promote polyglotism in all countries and in the Internet by concrete measures.
-This includes that the so far deficient translation engines have to be developed further linguistically – for example by UNESCO – and be made available gratis in Internet.
+2. overcome linguistic barriers and promote polyglotism in all countries and on the Internet by concrete measures.
+This includes that the so far deficient translation engines have to be developed further linguistically - for example by the UNESCO / UN - and be made available gratis on Internet.

-3. eliminate knowledge-dependent, financial, and technical limitation of access within the frame of international cooperation.
+3. eliminate knowledge-dependent, financial, and technical limitations of access within the frame of international cooperation.

-4. guarantee that all contributions existing in the Internet can actually be found.
-At present censorship occurs in the first place by that way that search engines do not register undesired or competing contributions, or do so incorrectly or with a disadvantage, thus making them untraceable for the citizen.
-In order to solve this problem I like to propose to UNESCO the development of an Universal and Multilingual Search Engine, to be directed by UNESCO.
+4. guarantee that all contributions existing on the Internet can actually be found.
+At present censorship occurs in the first place in the way that search engines do not register undesired or competing contributions, or do so incorrectly or with a disadvantage, thus making them untraceable for the citizen.
+In order to resolve this problem I like to propose to the UNESCO / UN the development of a Universal and Multilingual Search Engine, to be directed by the UNESCO / UN.

 By these measures the Community of Nations and UNESCO could promote truth, knowledge and diversity substantially all over the world.
 And make a more important contribution to education, human rights and peace than with any other method.